 Trade receivables are non-interest bearing and are generally on 30 to 90 days' terms.
 They are recognised at their original invoice amounts which represents their fair values on initial recognition.

-Trade receivables are denominated in the following currencies:
+Trade receivables are denominated in the following currencies as at 31 December: